TasengMancheykhun/computer_architecture_notes/README.md

   * Harvard Architecture introduce the concept of 'prefetch buffer'
   * While one instruction is going on, other fetch instruction can happen and be stored in prefetch buffer.

+  * Huge improvement by removing the von Neumann bottleneck and introducing prefetch buffer

 * Networking